 Creating Back Road Maps for your next Road Trip

 TL/DR: Complete the form below to begin the process of planning your back road trip!
-Please be sure to include some basic information about the trip you’re interested in planning.
-Or you can also Email me today!
+Please be sure to include some basic information – start and end points, when you’re leaving, duration of your trip, what you’re interested in seeing and doing, etc.

 Want Help with Planning a Road Trip?

 If you fall into the second category of folks described above – fear not!!
 You’re not alone!
 It can be quite challenging to find and organize all of the various components that combine to create a successful road trip.
 There’s absolutely no shame in reaching out and asking for help, not when you can work with a highly experienced back road adventurer who loves assisting readers find their way off the highway and into the heart of America…..

 There are a number of steps that go into planning a road trip, regardless of length, goal, or other criteria.
 I’ve put these steps in order based upon what has worked best in my own travel experiences.
 If there is an alternate thought process you would like to consider, I’m flexible and am happy to work with you!